RESEARCH STARTER

 Context

 The social imperative to explore the universe has not always been linked to profit, a consideration which tends to drive many other technological efforts.
-There are few direct benefits from particle physics, yet some of the most profound discoveries in theoretical physics result from the use of particle accelerators.
+There are a few direct benefits from particle physics, yet some of the most profound discoveries in theoretical physics result from the use of particle accelerators.
 From the earliest philosophical questions about the nature of matter to the latest discoveries in string theory, scientists have found that matter is both tangible and ephemeral, with both particle-like and quantum characteristics.
 The structure of the atomic nucleus has depicted a world of quantum reality which challenges logic and requires a new philosophy of nature.

 Principal terms